June 27 – September 6, 2020

 Luther and Judy Battiste; Dr. and Mrs. Allen J. Coles, III

-Leslie and Jeff Archie; Benedict College; Barbara B. Boyd; Julie and Mike Brenan; The Columbia (SC) Chapter, The Links.
-Inc; Ben and Jerry Dell Gimarc; Jane and David Kulbersh; Midlands Medical Wellness Center, LLC; Michel G. Moore; Brandolyn and Jerome Pinkston; Bill Schmidt; Isvara Wilson
+Leslie and Jeff Archie; Benedict College; Barbara B. Boyd; Julie and Mike Brenan; Columbia (SC) Chapter, The Links, Inc.; First Citizens Bank; Benjamin and Jerry Dell Gimarc; David and Jane Kulbersh; Midlands Medical Wellness Center, LLC; Michel G. Moore; Brandolyn and Jerome Pinkston; Bill Schmidt; Isvara Wilson